AcroMace/MindPalace/README.md

 ## Notes

 It seems like when the anchor is placed, it waits until a vertical plane is recognized, and then it places it approximately at the center of the screen on the vertical plane.
 There's likely a smarter way of doing this, but right now there's no plane recognition before placement, it's all automatic.

+The vertical plane recognition seems like it doesn't work super well on my iPhone SE, but works well on the iPad Pro.
+I don't know why this is the case.
+Maybe it's not supported without LIDAR?

+It's relatively easy to add support for horizontal planes (see `addLabel`), but the text is currently rotated assuming it's a vertical plane.
+You'd need to know the currently viewed plane to know whether or not to rotate.